Home » Vegetables » Bacon Brussels Sprouts

 I’d say they’re giving cauliflower a solid run for its money in the “Veggie of the Decade” race.

-Back in the day, Brussel sprouts were served up boiled within an inch of their lives.
+Back in the day, they were served up boiled within an inch of their lives.
 An unappetizing, mushy, gray-brown sphere of sadness.

 But times have changed, friends!

-Now, restaurant menus prominently feature Brussel sprouts as trendy appetizers, in addition to their familiar place as a side dish.
+Now, restaurant menus prominently feature Brussels sprouts as trendy appetizers, in addition to their familiar place as a side dish.
 And people can’t get enough!

 Cook ’em right (more on that in a minute) and pair them with bold flavors (hello, bacon!), and you’ve got a whole new, glorious vegetable thing happening, that is absolutely NOTHING like the gray-brown orbs of the 1950s.